foldi/Ramble/README.md

 Ramble
 ======

 Ramble is a collection of experiments using force directed input to control an infinite scroller.
+Pulling down on the scroller applies a upward or downward force on the objects in the viewport.

 Check out examples the 'public' or visit http://foldi.github.io/Ramble to see them in action.

+Ramble experiments are compatible with the latest version of Chrome.

 Building this project
 ======